kvnxp/mongoBackupApp/README.md

    # or
    bun install
    ```
-3. You do NOT need to create a `.env` file.
+3. You do NOT need to create a `.env` file or set any environment variables.
 The app will prompt you to add a MongoDB connection interactively on first run and save it to `db.json`.

 ### Usage